15th Field Artillery Regiment (Canada): 15th Field Regiment (RCA) Band

 The 15th Field Regiment (RCA) Band is a military brass and reed band that is part of the 15th Field Regiment R.C.A.
-The band has 45 members that are all reservists and are trained as soldiers as well as musicians.
-The Band plays for a variety of events including military funerals, ceremonies, parades and Mess events.
+The band has 45 members who are all reservists and are trained as soldiers as well as musicians.
+The band plays for a variety of events including military funerals, ceremonies, parades and Mess events.

 Cadet unit

 15th Field Regiment, RCA has one affiliated corps of the Royal Canadian Army Cadets, 2472 RCACC.
 2472 receives support from the regiment for its activities and its members are permitted to wear the traditional regimental accoutrements of the 15th Field Regiment on their cadet uniforms.